pawel2000pl/Ourcraft/README.md

 * Added Perlin Noise algorithm for any count of dimenstion
 * Added simply terrain generator
 * Bug fixes and optimalization
-* Added phisic engine (it still does not work as it will, but work with a slow velocity)
+* Added physic engine (it still does not work as it will, but work with a slow velocity)
+* Temporary the physic engine is simply, but it works
+* Added some documentation

 How to compile and run